setanicholas/portfolio/README.md

 ---

 ## 📫 Get in Touch

-I am always open to exploring new opportunities where I can drive significant impact and deliver value at scale.
-Feel free to reach out for consulting, collaborations, or executive opportunities.

 *Please contact me through my professional email for additional details regarding my portfolio and references.*